zotonic/zotonic/doc/developer-guide/modules.rst

 modules: since Zotonic already provides so many functions, there is often little need to write custom code.

 The ``mod_title`` and ``mod_description`` properties describe your module in natural language: these properties will be visible on the admin modules page.
-The ``priority`` defines the how important the module is.
+The ``mod_prio`` property defines the priority of the module.
 The highest :ref:`module-priority` is 1, the default is 500.
 Modules with higher priority are checked first for templates, actions, custom tags, etc. Modules with the same priority are sorted by ascending module name.

 In cases where you need to execute code when the module starts, you can export an optional ``init/1`` function.
 The parameter is a context